Tibetan Festivals: What are the Most Popular Festivals in Tibet?

-Last updated: June,11 2020
+Last updated: May,11 2024

-One of the most important Tibet festivals is Tibetan New Year, just like the Chinese Spring Festival.
-The Tibetan New year is also known as Losar Festival during which Tibetan people celebrate by some ancient ceremonies representing the struggle between good and evil.
+One of the most important Tibet festivals is the Tibetan New Year, just like the Chinese Spring Festival.
+The Tibetan New Year is also known as Losar Festival during which Tibetan people celebrate by some ancient ceremonies representing the struggle between good and evil.
 Lamas are chanting and passing fire torches through the crowds.
 People perform the dance of the deer and amusing battles between the king and his ministers, and so on.
 People are cheering for the coming new year by dancing, singing, and merrymaking.

 Celebrated on the 15th day of the first month in Tibetan calendar, the Butter Lamp Festival is to honor the victory of Sakyamuni in a debate against Heretics.
 On that day, thousands of Tibetan people assemble at the Barkhor Street to worship the Buddha in the daytime and by nightfall.
 People usually light thousands of lamps filled with butter in an intriguing assortment of designs including immortals, animals, flying birds, beasts, and flowers.
 The whole festive will last all night with joyful singing and dancing performances.